 Misnamed a sound, Milford is actually a fjord created by glaciers during the ice age.
 Rudyard Kipling described the breathtaking landscape as “the eighth wonder of the world.”
 And, despite Milford Sound’s remoteness, it’s one of New Zealand’s most visited tourist destinations, receiving up to one million visitors per year.

 On Silver Spirit, the wait staff passes out celebratory drinks to guests who line the rails of the outside decks as they view the grand spectacle that’s a part of Fiordland National Park.
-Everyone—guests, staff and crew—commemorate this Milford Sound tour with plenty of photo taking accompanied by oohs, ahhs and sips of champagne.
+Everyone—guests, staff and crew—commemorate this Milford Sound luxury cruise with plenty of photo taking accompanied by oohs, ahhs and sips of champagne.

 Rounding a curve in the fjord, we see a small tour boat maneuvering as closely as possible to a large waterfall.
 The tourists onboard are immersed in the mist as the water crashes thunderously into the fjord.